krishnam-eng/howdoi-loadtest/locust/README.md

 ### To Sum Up
 #### Learning Curve
 I was able learned to experiment with what all that Locust provides in a day or I could say in one sitting.
-The only pre-requisite is being comformatable with 'basic Python coding skill'.
+The only pre-requisite is to have at least some basic Python coding skill to feel comfortable.
 If you haven't get your feet wet in Python yet, consider this also a one of resons to start Python coding.

 #### Take Away